10 Questions to Ask Before Booking Your Cataract Surgery

 5. What Will Recovery Be Like?

-Recovery varies depending on age, overall health, and the surgical technique used:
+Recovery varies depending on age, overall health, and the surgical technique used, with most people experiencing improved vision within days but full healing generally taking several weeks [5].

 Short-term blurry or fluctuating vision, improving over days to weeks